openenergysolutions/openfmb.docs/docs/adapter/config.md

 ## Templating

-It is common to have multiple devices sharing the same protocol configuration except for a few fields (e.g. the conducting equipment mRID).
-In order to be able to reuse the same configuration file, a simple templating engine is available.
+It’s common for multiple devices to share the same protocol configuration except for a few fields (e.g., the conducting equipment mRID).
+A simple templating engine makes it easy to reuse the same configuration file.

-In the configuration file for a device, it is possible to use the special value `"?"`.
+In the device’s configuration file, it’s possible to use the special value `"?"`.
 In the `overrides` parameter of the main configuration file, a path to the `"?"` value is specified for each device with the appropriate value to replace.